hannesfrank/remnote-smart-rem/README.md

 **Maturity:**

-- SmartBlocks is usable and has quite a lot of feature
+- SmartBlocks is usable and has quite a lot of cool features.
-- Smart Rem is barely 1k lines of code
+- Smart Rem is barely 1k lines of code and is just a proof of concept.
+It is not stable at all!

 **Philosopy/Vision:** (I'm not confident in the correctness of this part!)
 This probably mirrors the philosophy of RemNote and RoamResearch.

-- SmartBlocks (I think?) trys to automate note-taking and guide thinking with Algorithms for Thought.
+- SmartBlocks (I think?) trys to automate note-taking with dynamic templates and guide thinking with Algorithms for Thought.
-- RemNote's vision `is to help increase and develop of knowledge in society and thereby drive scientific advancement forward by building tools to help humans learn and think.` In accordance with this an [integrated learning experience](#integrated-learning-environment-ile) will be a big part of this.
+- RemNote's vision is _"to help increase and develop of knowledge in society and thereby drive scientific advancement forward by building tools to help humans learn and think."_ In accordance with this an [integrated learning experience](#integrated-learning-environment-ile) and knowledge exploration will play a big role in Smart Rem.

 ## Other Things